andrelandgraf/aileen/README.md

 Each Aileen project is a standalone, version-controlled Next.js application with its own Neon database that is fully developed and managed by the Aileen agent.

+You can find a detailed blog post about Aileen [here](https://neon.com/blog/how-to-build-a-full-stack-ai-agent).

 ### Key Features

 - Creates projects with automated database, authentication, and development server setup